Consumer Trust In Online Small businesses Strengthened By Professional Email

 Only 14 percent of respondents think having an active social media account is an extremely important factor when trusting an online small business.

 For more information and infographic please see: GoDaddy Garage Post

 OnePoll surveyed 1,000 American adults in February 2016.

 GoDaddy’s mission is to radically shift the global economy toward small businesses by empowering people to easily start, confidently grow and successfully run their own ventures.
-With 14 million customers worldwide and 62 million domain names under management, GoDaddy gives small business owners the tools to name their idea, build a beautiful online presence, attract customers and manage their business.
+With 14 million customers worldwide and 62 million domain names under management, GoDaddy gives black entrepreneurs the tools to name their idea, build a beautiful online presence, attract customers and manage their business.
 To learn more about the Company, visit www.GoDaddy.com.